Saint Anselm College: Geisel Library

-The Saint Anselm College Geisel Library has three floors and over 60000 sqft of space housing books, resources and electronic equipment.
-The library is complete with several reference desks, over 30 computers, and the Institute of Saint Anselm Studies.
+Geisel Library has three floors and over 60000 sqft of space housing over 200,000 books, as well as resources and electronic equipment.
+The library is complete with several reference desks, over 30 computers, the Institute of Saint Anselm Studies and the Computer Science Department.
 On the second floor, there are three enclosed study areas; two are group study rooms that are available for student use, and the third is named the Creaghe Room, a locked, faculty-only study.

-Geisel Library's collection of over 200,000 books originated in a sack of books brought by Hugo Paff from Saint Mary's Abbey in Newark, New Jersey; these books are still in the library and date back to the mid- to late-19th century.
-The college's first library, shaped around this initial collection, was situated on the first floor of Alumni Hall.
-During the early years of the college, Benedictines served as librarians on an ad hoc basis, but by 1929, Saint Anselm had its first official librarian, Cuthbert Redmond.
-New books were purchased under Edwin Davitt.
+Geisel Library's book collection began with a sack of books brought by Fr.
+Hugo Paff from Saint Mary's Abbey in Newark, New Jersey; these books are still in the library and date back to the mid-19th century.
+During the early years of the college, Benedictines served as librarians on an ad hoc basis, but by 1929, Saint Anselm had its first official librarian, Fr.
+Cuthbert Redmond.
+New books were purchased under Fr.
+Edwin Davitt.
 By 1937, Saint Anselm could boast 8,000 books in several mini-libraries, as well as the main repository, by this time located on the second floor.